 In 2016, ALROSA joined the Responsible Jewellery Council (RJC), international not-for-profit organization established to strengthen consumer confidence in jewellery supply chain, enhance corporate social responsibility, protect the environment and promote ethical business conduct.

 In 2017, ALROSA was elected to the RJC board of directors.
-Following the results of an independent audit in December 2017 ALROSA was certified as compliant with the RJC Code of Practices for the period of three years.
+Following the results of an independent audit in December 2017 ALROSA was certified as compliant with the RJC Code of Practices for the period of three years and in 2020, successfully earned the re-certification.
 In May 2018 at the RJC annual general meeting held in Moscow an ALROSA representative was elected as RJC Vice Chairman.

 To contribute to the objectives of the organization ALROSA participates in further development of the RJC standards, primarily from the perspective of due diligence for diamond supply chains.

 Since the inception of the organisation ALROSA has sizably increased its contribution to NDC funding, in collaboration with other NDC participants and industry partners creating a consolidated budget of USD 70 mln.
 This has enabled to build up the effort to promote generic diamond marketing in the US, as well as gradually expand its scope to embrace India and China.